Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Experiments

 \subsection{Simulation Environment Setup and Details}

-To further validate our method's outperformance, we use CARLA~\cite{dosovitskiy2017carla}, an open-source simulator dedicated to autonomous driving research, to conduct extensive experiments.
-CARLA has rich weather conditions and maps that can support us testing our agents in different weather and maps to verify the environmental adaptability.
-All experiments were conducted on the NVIDIA RTX2080.
+To further validate our method's outperformance, we use CARLA~\cite{dosovitskiy2017carla}, a simulator of autonomous driving research, to conduct extensive experiments.
+CARLA has rich weather conditions and maps that can support us in testing our agents in different weather to verify environmental adaptability.
+All experiments were conducted on the NVIDIA RTX4090 and Intel i7-13700KF.

-The map we use is $Town 3$ which is a complex urban environment.
+The map we use is town 3 which is a complex urban environment shown in Fig. \ref{6}.
 The map is very close to the real city road environment, with a variety of scenarios such as tunnels, intersections, roundabouts, curves, turnaround bends, etc. The task is to drive along the complex urban environment to get rewards as high as possible in 1000 time steps without going out of bounds and colliding with 100 surroundings.
-The CARLA operate synchronously at 10Hz.
-The action composes of throttle and steer.
-The threshold of throttle is set to $[-3.0,3.0]$ and steer is set to $[-0.5,0.5]$.
+The CARLA operates synchronously at 10Hz meaning a time step of 0.1s.
+The action is composed of throttle and steering.

+In terms of sensors, we use lidar and front view camera to obtain point clouds and camera images as inputs.
+Lidar is 64 lines with a scanning range of $50m$ and is positioned at a height of $1.8m$.
+The camera has 110° field of view (FOV) and is positioned at a height of $1.7m$.
+The size of the camera, lidar, and mask is set to $o_{t},m_{t} \in \left\lbrack {0,~255} \right\rbrack^{128 \times 128 \times 3}$.